← All Articles

 Effective AI speakers set realistic expectations.
 They provide frameworks for thinking about AI implementation, share case studies from similar organizations, and offer specific next steps attendees can pursue.
 They understand that lasting change requires sustained effort beyond any individual presentation.

-According to Harvard Business Review's 2024 Corporate Learning Impact Study, the most valuable business speakers focus on transferring specific knowledge and tools rather than promising transformation.
+The most valuable business speakers focus on transferring specific knowledge and tools rather than promising transformation.
 Look for speakers who discuss their role as one input in your organization's larger AI journey.
+Real AI adoption involves months of pilot projects, change management, training, and iteration.
+A good speaker knows this and frames their contribution accordingly.

 Pay attention to how speakers describe their outcomes.
-Do they cite specific metrics from past clients, or rely on vague testimonials about "game-changing insights"?
-The best speakers can describe concrete ways their content has influenced organizational decisions or individual career development.
+Do they cite specific examples from past clients, or rely on vague testimonials about "inspiring insights"?
+The best speakers can describe concrete ways their content has influenced organizational decisions or individual career development, naming specific frameworks or approaches that attendees went on to implement.

 6. Their Content Lacks Industry-Specific Depth